TosbackCgusBridge-Bot/CGUs-versions/Theatlantic/Privacy Policy.md

 600 New Hampshire Avenue, NW
 Washington, DC 20037

-Special Report The Atlantic Election 2012
+Special Report woodleywonderworks/Flickr Why American Students Can't Write
-_The Atlantic_'s full coverage of the battles for the White House, Senate, and more.
-Read more › Just In James Fallows 11:55 AM ET Inside Foxconn #3: Some Dormitories 1350748520 Voices
+An _Atlantic_ debate about how to teach writing, and why it matters Read more › Just In James Fallows 11:55 AM ET Inside Foxconn #3: Some Dormitories 1350748520 Voices

 *   James Fallows Inside Foxconn #3: Some Dormitories 11:55 AM ET
 *   Derek Thompson What Happens If TV Goes the Way of Music and… Oct 19, 2012